 Freedom of expression in Colombia has become highly restricted after decades of conflict between the government, leftist guerillas and right-wing paramilitaries.
 Polarization, marginalization and the exchange of insults between the opposing sides are the norm, and when media professionals venture to address sensitive topics they quickly find themselves harassed and threatened by illegal armed groups.
 Just a few carefully executed public murders suffice to intimidate entire categories of professionals.
 The most influential media outlets are in the hands of a few large corporations and are closely aligned with economic interests.
 Members of ethnic minorities are barely represented in the media.

-Locally deployed specialists: The country coordinator is currently a guest lecturer at the University of Antioquia in Medellín.
+Locally deployed specialists: The country coordinator is based in Medellín and currently a guest lecturer at the University of Antioquia in Medellín.

 Main focus: Professionalization and viability of the media sector, civic engagement, participation of disadvantaged groups, participatory media services, journalism education, conflict-sensitive reporting, networks in journalism, remembrance and reconciliation